Ojanko123/Credit_risk/README.md

 **Why:** Logistic regression assumes linear relationships between WoE-encoded features and default probability.
 XGBoost makes no such assumption — it builds decision trees that can capture complex non-linear patterns.
 Running XGBoost on raw features (without WoE encoding) allows it to find its own optimal splits, which is why it achieves a higher AUC (0.71 vs 0.69).

 ### 4. Two separate encoding strategies
 **Why:** WoE encoding is kept for Logistic Regression because it enforces the monotonic relationships that logistic regression requires and is an industry-standard approach used by real banks and regulators.
-XGBoost uses Label Encoding on raw features because it is a tree-based model that does not require monotonicity — constraining it with WoE bins actually limits its performance.
+XGBoost uses Label Encoding on raw features because it is a tree-based model that does not require monotonicity, constraining it with WoE bins actually limits its performance.

 ## Key Results